ritiksoni00/ritiksoni00/README.md

 ### Hey, Thanks To be here..
 Hope You will find something helpful in my Repos

 - 🔭 🌱 I’m currently grinding my Web Dev And machine learning Skill as A Beginner
-- 👯 I’m looking to collaborate on ML small projects!!
 - 🤔 I’m looking for guidance in Everything
-- 💬 I don't have anything to tell you!
-Till now nothing Achived(simple word)
 - ⚡ Fun fact: <b>we together, can make one-thing that will change Everything!
 GG

 #